-Due to the handcrafted nature of our finishes as well as the natural characteristics of each plank of wood, you can expect to see slight variations in color and pattern amongst each of our products.
+Due to the handcrafted nature of our finishes as well as the natural characteristics of each plank of wood, you can expect to see variations in color and pattern amongst each of our products.
 Every piece is unique and one-of-a-kind.
 Our furniture is crafted by hand, and we use solid wood, not veneer or engineered wood.

 Unsure of which finish?
 Request free color swatches here.